-2016 SPRG Primary James Tillotson james.tillotson@tufts.edu
+2015 SPRG Primary James Tillotson

+james.tillotson@tufts.edu

 This course examines the U.S. food policies governing the use of diet and health information in commercial communications.
 In the mid-1980s, for the first time in history, the food industry began to use health claims in food advertising and labeling.
 This proved to be a highly effective marketing method for the food industry.
 However, industry use of health claims product promotion created public controversy and policies--a comprehensive new labeling law as well as many new FDA, USDA, and FTC regulations--governing food advertising and labeling that use nutritional and medical information.
 The object of this course is to review current food policies governing health claims and the regulatory regime controlling their use in commercial communications.
-Pre-requisites: Graduate standing or instructor consent.
+Spring.

-130571 International Nutrition Programs Subject: Catalog Nbr:
+130571 International Nutrition Programs

+Subject:

+Catalog Nbr:

+2015 SPRG Primary

-2016 SPRG Primary Erin Boyd Erin.Boyd@tufts.edu
+Erin Boyd

+Erin.Boyd@tufts.edu

-This course provides presentations, readings, and exercises relating to the broad range of nutrition interventions utilized in international programs: infant and young child nutrition, cash and food-based programs, agricultural-based interventions, micronutrient prevention and control activities, prevention and treatment of acute malnutrition, and water, sanitation and hygiene activities.
-The course also covers malnutrition causality, nutrition architecture, and an overview of global nutrition platforms.
-Students become well versed in program design and appraisal techniques including dynamic models and program constraint assessments, and are responsible for major exercises relating to existing programs in Asia, Africa and Latin America.
-Pre-requisite: Graduate standing or instructor consent.
+This intensive course provides presentations, readings, and exercises relating to the broad range of nutrition interventions utilized in international programs: growth monitoring and promotion, nutrition counseling and IEC, supplementary feedings and food-based income transfers, household food security and agricultural-based interventions, micronutrient activities, and breast-feeding.
+The course also covers malnutrition causality, nutrition and structural adjustment, social funds, economic and food aid, active learning capacity and the nutrition transition.
+Finally students become well versed in program design and appraisal techniques including dynamic models and program constraint assessments, and are responsible for major exercises relating to existing programs in Asia, Africa and Latin America.
+This course was formerly listed as NUTR 204.

 130618 Community and Public Health Nutrition

-Subject: Catalo g Nbr:

-NUTR 0228

-201 L6 SPRG Primary Virginia Chomitz Virginia.Chomitz@tufts.edu
+2015 FALL Primary Virginia Chomitz

+Virginia.Chomitz@tufts.edu

 This intensive course provides presentations, readings and activities related to the broad range of community-based nutrition research, programs and policies in the U.S. today.
 Public health efforts in communities are implemented in many different types of settings, including community non-profit agencies, worksites, health centers, clinics, hospitals, schools, churches, supermarkets, recreational and sports centers, councils on aging/senior centers, and emergency feeding sites.
 Students will become familiar with community-based research and programs focused solely on nutrition as well as those in which nutrition is one component.
 Students will engage in skill-building and participatory activities, as well be introduced to case examples of creative and innovative approaches to community nutrition.
 Through field visits and guest speakers, students will have an opportunity to dialogue with public health experts and practitioners who can influence community nutrition practice.
 Upon completion of this course, the students will have a toolbox of skills to utilize and apply in a wide range of practice settings.
 Enrollment limited to 23 students.
+Prerequisites:

-Prerequisites: NUTR 0202: Principles of Nutrition Science or equivalent and graduate standing or instructor consent.
+NUTR 0202: Principles of Nutrition Science or equivalent.
+Graduate standing or instructor consent.

-130716 Н Humanitarian Action in Complex Emergencies Subject: Catalog g Nbr: NUTR 0229 2015 FALL Primary Daniel Maxwell Daniel.Maxwell@tufts.edu
+130716 Н umanitaria n Action in C complex Emergencies Sub oject: Catalog N Nbr: NU [] ITR 0229 2015 FALL Primary Daniel Maxwell Daniel.Maxwell@tufts.edu